 Holding Onto the Victim Mindset

 Many people in Western developed countries identify with the role of a victim.
 When asked, the majority acknowledge being taken advantage of, lied to, abused, or betrayed.
-This becomes one of the major aspects of their identity.
+It becomes one of the significant aspects of their identity.

 The main cultural narrative fosters competition above compassion.
 It promotes a caste system of race, ethnicity, social and economic status.
 It is easy to become a victim in a society like this.
 Rather than a bastion of equality and health, it is a culture that allows corporations greater privileges than people.

 So, circumstances aren’t necessarily the determining factor for people to fixate on the victim role.
-The major reason is your Ego.
+The primary reason is your Ego.
 It wants to maintain control.
-So, it takes any opportunity to move along the path of disintegration to its unhealthy type.
-This puts the Ego firmly in control.
+So, it takes any opportunity to move along the path of disintegration to its unhealthy type, and it puts the Ego firmly in control.
 It doesn’t care how unhappy you are or what pain you experience.
 It will do anything to maintain control.
 When this happens, it manifests in one of the typologies listed above.

 Reaching Beyond — Learning to Thrive

 So, thriving, it’s not about money or possessions but peace of mind.
 Chances are, we will need to deal with the programming from the cultural narrative.
 Learning to thrive is different for everyone.
-One thing is common.
-They can accept new ideas more readily.
+One thing is common, and they can accept new ideas more readily.
 You might call them freethinkers or healthy skeptics.

 When we fixate, we become stuck in a particular mindset that affects our lives.
 It shows up in our self-talk, values, and behaviors.
 Think of victim and survivor as points on the path to thriving.
 Here’s is a process you can use to move beyond the victim mindset: